vitest-dev/vitest/docs/guide/index.md

 })
 ```

-But we recommend to use the same file for both Vite and Vitest instead of creating two separate files.
+However, we recommend using the same file for both Vite and Vitest, instead of creating two separate files.
 :::

 ## Workspaces Support